FNebEx/eleventy-decap/src/posts/manger-on-mcnichols.md

 That's all I got for now.
 Peace.

 Before I dip, Boldy James "***Manger on McNichols***" is a slept on album.
 It's something that I truly enjoyed when it dropped during the pandemic.
 For me, it got overshadowed by "***The Versace Tape***" But three years later, I'm resisting it and it's a solid ass album that people need to talk about.
+Boldy is a crazy ass rapper and 2020 was like the perfect year for him, though 2022 had ***Mr. Ten80*** and that shit was on repeat for me for like, 4 months.

+OK I'm done typing.
+I'm glad that I got back into 11ty, and I found a new CMS that won't die just to release a new product.